Chinz/slate_apidocs/source/index.html.md

   Managing a multitude of IT infrastructure devices of different make and type is something of a task, especially, when they exist across multiple data centers.

-The FODIM \(Framework for Open Distributed Manageability\) RESTful API is a simple and effective solution which significantly reduces this workload: it virtually brings all the devices(compute, storage, and fabric) to be managed in one place with the help of Redfish compliant APIs and vendor specific plugins.
+The FODIM \(Framework for Open Distributed Manageability\) RESTful API offers a simple and effective solution which significantly reduces this workload: it virtually brings all the devices(compute, storage, and fabric) to be managed in one place with the help of Redfish compliant APIs and vendor specific plugins.

  The FODIM RESTful API is a programming interface enabling easy and secure management of wide range of IT infrastructure equipment distributed across multiple data centers.

-It exposes RESTful APIs that are designed as per Redfish Scalable Platforms API specification v1.4.0 DSP0266.
+The RESTful APIs exposed by the FODIM are designed as per Redfish Scalable Platforms API specification v1.4.0 DSP0266.

 ## Key benefits of FODIM